-The Index was created by AIG International Inc. in 1998, acquired by UBS in May 2009, administered by Bloomberg starting in 2014, which later acquired the Index in September 2020.
-BISL calculates and administers BCOM (which is calculated on an excess return basis), a total return index based on BCOM (the "BCOMTR") and each of the related indices and Subindices described in this Methodology.2
+The Index was created by AIG International Inc. in 1998 and acquired by UBS in May 2009, at which time UBS and Dow Jones entered into an agreement (the "Joint Marketing Agreement") to jointly market the Index.
+The Joint Marketing Agreement with Dow Jones was terminated in 2014 as UBS entered into a Commodity Index License Agreement (the "CILA") with Bloomberg.
+Pursuant to the CILA, BISL, on behalf of UBS, calculates BCOM (which is calculated on an excess return basis), a total return index based on BCOM (the "BCOMTR") and each of the related indices and Subindices described in this Methodology.2

 This Methodology describes the calculation methodology for the Index and its related indices and Subindices.
-Material changes or amendments to this Methodology are subject to approval by the Product, Risk & Operations Committee (further described in Section 1.3).
-Questions and issues relating to the application and interpretation of terms contained in this document generally and calculations during periods of extraordinary circumstances in particular will be resolved or determined by BISL.
+Material changes or amendments to this Methodology are subject to approval by the Product, Risk & Operations Committee (further described in Section 1.3) in consultation, if practicable, with UBS, except during periods of extraordinary circumstances, such as during a market emergency.
+Questions and issues relating to the application and interpretation of terms contained in this document generally and calculations during periods of extraordinary circumstances in particular will be resolved or determined by BISL in consultation, if practicable, with UBS.